-Curbed, a popular home design site with 13 million readers each month, published a long-form article written by Sarah Baird all about mobile homes.
-It’s aptly titled Mobile Homeland.
+Curbed, a popular home design site with 13 million readers each month, published an article written by Sarah Baird about mobile homes.

 Sarah interviewed me and used a few quotes in the article about my opinion with the usage of ‘mobile homes’ instead of the more opulent title of manufactured homes.
 She also quoted me about the DIY movement.

 “My issue with all this name changing is simple: You cannot change how people talk and you cannot change a product’s reputation by calling it a different name.
 I’ve called these awesome adobes ‘mobile homes’ my entire life and I’m not stopping now,” writes Crystal Adkins, the blogger behind Mobile Home Living.
 “The industry needs to focus on improving themselves and offering the best product at the best price possible and stop worrying about a term used by the people living in them or buying them.
 We only want to enjoy our homes.”

 Baird also quoted me about the DIY and debt-free lifestyle that mobile home living can give.

 But the most interesting group redefining what mobile-home design looks like today are the amateurs.
 These manufactured- (or mobile-) homeowners are passionate about making unique DIY upgrades and—armed with page after page of Pinterest hacks and a lot of elbow grease—have demonstrated just how malleable the homes can be once they roll off the factory line.